a-b-street/osm2streets/docs/how_it_works.md

 But it's also confusing in a few ways:

 - Roads and intersections both contain derived state.
 When we modify something, we may need to re-run some transformations.
 For example, after collapsing sausage links, a road's trimmed road geometry changes, so we may need to detect and collapse short roads again.
 Effects from one transformation may need to propagate to adjacent roads and intersections.
 The dataflow is implicit; the caller must deal with it manually.
-- Some transformations fill out state that's pretty fundamental, like intersection complexity and movements.
+- Some transformations fill out state that's pretty fundamental, like road trim distances and intersection geometry.
 This maybe shouldn't be expressed as a transformation and should happen more upfront, like how `Road::new` immediately determines lanes from OSM tags.

-## Operations on a StreetNetwork

-Some of the below transformations do something complicated worth calling out.
-Likely this code shouldn't be in `transform/`.

-### Collapsing an intersection

-`collapse_intersection` removes an intersection that has only two roads connected to it.
-Transformations below describe when this is called.
-The operation itself mostly just stitches together the geometry of the two roads in a straightforward way.
-It fixes turn restrictions referring to the deleted road.
-The caller is responsible for fixing up lanes between the two roads -- or rather, making sure they match up compatibly in the first place.

-### Collapsing a short road

-`collapse_short_road` removes a road, then combines the two intersections into one.

-It first calculates trimmed intersection geometry for the two intersections.
-On each connected road (besides the short one being collapsed, of course), we store the trimming distance in `trim_roads_for_merging`, so that later the intersection geometry algorithm can follow a special case for the single merged intersection.

-## The transformations

-TODO: before/after pictures

-These're in no particular order.
+Specific transformations are described below in no particular order.
 (But that's confusing; they should be)

-### ClassifyIntersections

-For each intersection, this calculates vehicle movements (at the granularity of roads, not individual lanes).
-Then based on those movements, which ones conflict, and the number of connecting roads, we classify the intersection.
-This classification is only used as debug rendering right now, but will likely help later transformations by filtering when some heuristics should apply.

 ### TrimDeadendCycleways